Tw0Brainz/spotify-queue-ocr-monitor/README.md

     `git clone https://github.com/yourusername/spotify-queue-ocr-monitor.git`
 2. Navigate to the project directory:\
     `cd spotify-queue-ocr-monitor`
-3. Install all necessary packages:\
+3. Create the virtual environment, create the `.env` template file, install dependencies:\
-    `pip install -r requirements.txt`
+    `./setup.bat`

 ### Setting Up Spotify API Credentials

-Create a new file named `.env` in the root directory of the project and add the following environment variables with your Spotify credentials:
+Open the newly created file named `.env` in the root directory of the project and add the following environment variables with your Spotify credentials: